-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2018.
+The Trustees present their annual report together with the financial statements and auditors' report of the trust for the year ended 31 August 2019.
 This is the company's seventh year of operation; the company commenced activity on 1 September 2011 following conversion of Wallingford School to academy status on that date.